mariatnguyen/moviegenerator/README.md

 A movie generator app that suggests a movie to watch using The Movie Database API (https://www.themoviedb.org/documentation/api).
 Users can select a genre and/or a decade to choose from, and the results will be randomized.

+### V4

+* Added random movie posters to initialize and animate on page load.
+Before, it was a static image.
+* Updated The Movie Database logo
+* Added footer to link to Github

 ### V3

 * Added error message if user doesn't make a selection